 Join CND and Sands Films Cinema Club for a screening of When the Wind Blows – available to watch in person or online.
-The film will be introduced by CND and followed by a panel discussion with film-makers. where we’ll be joined by film-makers Vicki Lesley (“The Atom: A Love Affair”) and Ben Tobin to discuss the role of films in campaigns.
+The film will be introduced by CND and followed by a panel discussion with film-maker Vicki Lesley (“The Atom: A Love Affair”) to discuss the role of films in campaigns.
 Hosted by CND General Secretary Kate Hudson.

 At a time of increasing nuclear danger, this film serves as an important reminder of the devastating reality of a nuclear war.